Benjamin didn't just mourn him; he was freaking out. If he could have you just know he would have torn the van apart with his teeth to get Boxer free.

 It may be a mercy that she died before Napoleon could reveal what he did do with them...

 In the live-action movie, the scene where she goes to Napoleon and pleads with him to give her puppies back.
-After Napoleon smirks and insists they're just "educating" them (cutting her off in the middle of crying "But they're my babies...!"), Squealer does his vaguely-threatening "You wouldn't want to inconvenience your own puppies, would you?"
+After Napoleon smirks and insists they're just "educating" them (cutting her off in the middle of crying "But they're my babies...!"), Squealer does his vaguely-threatening "You wouldn't want to disadvantage your own puppies, would you?"
 She can't argue with it.
 Her expression is nothing short of heartbreaking.